MoazAshraf/Intel-8080-Emulator/README.md

 # Intel 8080 Emulator
-Intel 8080 emulator, assembler and disassembler that follow the Intel 8080 Assembly Language Programming Manual.
+Intel 8080 emulator and assembler written in C.

 ### Emulator